CTF

 Producer and Program Manager

 Lewis manages the video production process from conceptualization to distribution and supports the team to create original, educational short-form content.
+Favorite video: “Chinese & Western Zodiacs: So Different.
+So Similar”

-video-series eco-system
+video-series

-fostering cultural
+fostering cultural understanding

-Chinese & Western Zodiacs:
+Chinese & Western Zodiacs: So Different.
+So Similar.

 The Chinese zodiac is a cultural artefact that has continued to thrive for thousands of years.
 Many cultures throughout history have created their own unique-yet-similar celestial systems for predicting the future…while observing the exact same stars and planets.
 We will look at the Chinese and Western zodiac systems.
 Why so different?
 Why so similar?